The Cauchy-Dirichlet problem for the Moore-Gibson-Thompson equation: Abstract

 \section{Abstract}

 The Cauchy-Dirichlet problem for the Moore-Gibson-Thompson equation is analyzed.
-With the focus on non-homogeneous boundary data, two approaches are offered: one is based on the theory of hyperbolic systems, while the other one uses the theory of operator semigroups.
-Both methods have in common that known results for the Dirichlet problem for the second-order wave equation are instrumental.
-The obtained interior and boundary regularity estimates are optimal.
+With the focus on non-homogeneous boundary data, two approaches are offered: one is based on the theory of hyperbolic equations, while the other one uses the theory of operator semigroups.
+This is a mixed hyperbolic problem with a characteristic spatial boundary.
+Hence, the regularity results exhibit some deficiencies when compared with the non-characteristic case.